 "Fairness is a really great way into this topic with kids.
 It’s a concept they understand," says Dr. Winkler.

-Teach her the value of diversity and inclusion, and to embrace our
+Teach her the value of diversity and inclusion, and to

 Saying "we’re all the same" or "I don’t see color" might be well-intentioned, but it perpetuates racism because it disregards part of people’s identities.
 Plus, saying everyone is the same implies that everyone has the same experiences and is treated the same in our society—which statistics and the everyday discrimination faced by Black people and other people of color show isn’t the case.